xin81/simple/README.md

 programming language: C
 compiler: gcc-4.8
-IDE: eclipse
-operating system: Linux Mint 17.1 (64-Bit)
+IDE: eclipse 3.8 (this should be not relevant for a successful compilation - feel free to use your own IDE) operating system: Linux Mint 17.1 (64-Bit) (all source files should work on any linux machine)